-The Red Lion pub in the village of Snargate is unlike any other pub that you have visited.
+The Red Lion pub in the village of Snargate dates from around 1540.
+It is unlike any other pub that you have visited.
+It hasn’t been decorated since 1890, features an antique marble bar top, low wooden beams, original gaslight fittings….and outside toilets!
 This pub is the hidden gem of Romney Marsh; enter the pub and you are in a time warp, going back to the 1940's.

 The Red Lion is not for you if you want fruit machines, jukeboxes, piped music, Sky/BT sports and all the other trappings of a modern pub.
 It is, however, ideal for a trip into the past with some nostalgia of times gone by including real ale from the barrel, pub games and memories of WWII.
 It’s an amazing little time capsule of history, and it also sells an excellent pint.

 The pub has remained virtually unchanged since WWII.
 They don’t sell lager and all the real ales are poured straight from the cask, food consists of crisps and pickled eggs, and the toilets are outside.
 A Grade II listed building, the pub has been in the same family since 1911.

 September 2011 saw the 100 year celebration of the Jemison family running the Red Lion.
 Doris Jemison first came to the Red Lion in 1947 when she was a land girl.
 Nowdays daughter Kate helps with the day to day running of the pub so the family ownership is set to continue for many more years.

 See more pictures below